-Open Driving Insurance is a type of insurance option that basically covers any holder of a full Irish, UK or EU driver licence aged between 25 and 70 to drive your car.
+Open Driving Insurance is a type of insurance option that covers any holder of a full Irish, UK or EU driver’s licence aged 25-70 to drive your car.
 At Insuremycars.ie, we provide car insurance quotes including the open driving insurance option for a lower price.

 What is an Open Driving Insurance?